A digital exhibit to elevate Indigenous art

 Tell us about the theme of this year’s exhibition.

-As a community, we’re at a critical point in time where these voices, histories and spheres of knowledge are being heard and shared.
+As a community, we’re at a critical point in time where the voices, histories and spheres of knowledge that have been historically pushed to “the edge” are being heard and shared.
 The recent Black Lives Matter protests in the United States and in other parts of the world have triggered a belated awakening in many people—particularly in Australia—about the real-life impacts of systemic racism and inequality.
 But we have a long way to go, and the art and ideas presented in NIRIN are one way to start (or continue) the conversation.

 What does this offer audiences, both in Australia, and all over the world, particularly during this time?